ReadableCode/Data_Tool_Pack_GO/README.md

 ## Compiling from source

-- To build it and run the executable:
+* To build it and run the executable:

-  - cd to directory where the main.go file is located
+  * cd into the src directory where the main.go file is located

   ```bash
   go build main.go
   ```

-  - Running on Linux
+  * Running on Linux

     ```bash
     chmod +x main
     ./main -action=read1
     ```

-  - Running on Windows
+  * Running on Windows

     ```bash
-    ./main.exe -action=read1
+    .\main.exe -action=read1
     ```